 The practice had changed ownership in 2018 with a new provider.
-There had been quality assurance processes to encourage learning and continuous improvement, with the previous ownership although these were ineffective.
-They included audits of dental care records, radiographs and infection prevention and control.
+The practice manager had introduced a new schedule of audits and was reviewing all aspects of the practice to encourage learning and continuous improvement.
+The audits included dental care records, radiographs and infection prevention and control.
 The practice manager said these systems were under review.
-We noted that historically learning points were not always identified and an action plan was not always produced.
+We noted that audits that had been completed identified learning points and where appropriate an action plan had been produced.
 The whole staff team had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.